Rabi Lamichhane

-Rabi Lamichhane (Note: रवि लामिछाने; /ne/) (born 13 September 1975) is a Nepalese politician who has served as president of the Rastriya Swatantra Party (RSP) since 2022.
-He also served as the Deputy Prime Minister and Minister of Home Affairs of Nepal from December 2022 to January 2023.
+Rabi Lamichhane (Note: रवि लामिछाने; /ne/) (born 13 September 1975) is a Nepali politician and broadcaster who has served as founding chairman of the Rastriya Swatantra Party (RSP) since 2022.
+He also served as Deputy Prime Minister and Minister of Home Affairs on two occasions, both under Prime Minister Pushpa Kamal Dahal.

-Lamichhane has been a member of the House of Representatives from Chitwan 2 since 28 April 2023, having previously represented the constituency before being temporarily stripped of his position by the Supreme Court.
+Lamichhane was a member of the House of Representatives from Chitwan 2 from 28 April 2023 until the dissolution of the lower house on 12 September 2025.
+He was re-elected to the same seat in the 2026 general election with 54,402 votes, his third consecutive victory in the constituency.

 Before entering politics, Lamichhane was a television presenter and journalist, where he gained widespread popularity.

 Broadcast career

-Lamichhane rose to fame as the host of a television show on News24 aimed at setting the world record for the longest talk show in April 2013, which he no longer holds.
-The previous record was set by two Ukrainian presenters who stayed on the air for 52 hours in 2011.
-He interviewed politicians, journalists, and celebrities, and took phone calls from viewers.
-While he set the Guinness world record at over 62 hours in April 2013, the record has since been broken by Alexandru Raducanu of Romania, who hosted an over 72-hour-long show.
+Rabi Lamichhane is best known for setting the World Record for the longest-ever live television talk show broadcast in April 2013 on News24.
+He remained on air for more than 62 hours, surpassing the previous 52-hour record set by two Ukrainian presenters in 2011.

+The marathon broadcast was centered on the theme “Buddha Was Born in Nepal”, aimed at promoting Nepal internationally.
+During the program, he interviewed politicians, journalists, celebrities, and other representative people, while also taking live phone calls from viewers.
+In total, he interviewed more than 100 individuals throughout the show.
+Under Guinness World Records rules, he was allowed a five-minute break every hour.
+Throughout the non-stop broadcast, he ate on air and maintained the show’s flow for over two-and-a-half days.
+The record has since been broken by Alexandru Raducanu of Romania, who hosted a show exceeding 72 hours.

-Lamichhane went on to host the popular Sidha Kura Pradhanmantri Sanga (Straight Talk with the Prime Minister) with Prime Minister KP Sharma Oli on Nepal Television and News 24.
-Later, he went on to host Sidha Kura Janata Sanga on News24.
-Lamichhane resigned from News24 in January 2021 and announced the launch of a new version of his show as Sidha Kura on Galaxy 4K TV.
+He went on to host Sidha Kura Pradhanmantri Sanga (Straight Talk with the Prime Minister) with KP Sharma Oli on Nepal Television and News24, and later hosted Sidha Kura Janata Sanga on News24.
+Lamichhane resigned from News24 in January 2021 and launched a new version of his show, Sidha Kura, on Galaxy 4K TV.